 5. Rent Your Vases Rather than Buying Them

 Many florists rent out their glassware for a fraction of the cost of buying it.
 Also, find out what other rental items your florist has.
-Some florists rent out big tropical plants, classy looking artificial topiaries or other items which can add a great deal of style with a minimal expenditure.
+Some florists rent out big tropical plants, classy-looking artificial topiaries, or other items which can add a great deal of style with minimal expenditure.
 Be sure to rent vases to hold the bride's and bridesmaids' bouquets as decorations on the head table.

 6. Go Easy on the Bridesmaids' Flowers

 Keep the bridesmaids' bouquets small and inexpensive.
-After all, the bride's bouquet should be the most grand and impressive.
+After all, the bride's bouquet should be the grandest and most impressive.
 Consider using a single, perfect bloom of a type or color that you will also be carrying.
 A single rose, lily, gerbera daisy, or orchid can be a very classy alternative for each of your attendants to carry at your wedding.

 7. Consider Giving Mothers and Honored Guests Flowers to Hold Rather Than Corsages